-Each morning, I pitter patter around the house and clip some greens that then get stuffed into my blender, along with hemp and sprout protein powder, chia seeds, blueberries, fish oil, chlorophyll and Indian gooseberry (for high blood sugar).
+Each morning, I putter around the house and clip some greens that then get stuffed into my blender, along with hemp and sprout protein powder, chia seeds, blueberries, fish oil, chlorophyll and Indian gooseberry (for high blood sugar).

 A long time veggie juicer, I decided to also grind some greens in the blender after I discovered that my great value NutriBullet blender does a great job of liquefying all the ingredients I stuff in there.

-Now, I’m not implying that a cheapo is as good as my Mother’s Vitamix, of which I’m quite fond, but consider this: one costs $33 and the other, $530.
+I’m not implying that the NutriBullet is as good my Mother’s Vitamix, of which I’m quite fond, but consider this: one costs $50 and the other, $550.

-Which is to say, you can cross out the excuse that you’d need to ransom your kids’ education for a blender good enough to liquify your veggies.
+Which is to say, you can cross out the excuse that you’d need to ransom your kids’ education for a blender good enough to liquefy your veggies.